Noblesville DUI Attorney

 underage DUI convictions can result in punishments that may have serious ramifications

-a man facing 11 years in prison for his 6th DUI and who had admitted on video that he was intoxicated and had been
+man facing 11 years in prison for his 6th DUI and who had admitted on video that he was intoxicated and had been drinking

-drinking all day, and another man that had a blood alcohol level of .44
+all day, and another man that had a blood alcohol level of .44 –

-– almost 5 times the legal limit, and was found passed out in the
+almost 5 times the legal limit, and was found passed out in the middle

-2 times within 2 weeks in the same county and was found “not guilty”
+arrested 2 times within 2 weeks in the same county and was found “not guilty” in both cases

-let other attorneys tell you that it is impossible to win.
-Of course,
+tell you that it is impossible to win.
+Of course, we can’t promise

 - 60 days to a year in prison